oxylus-tech/oxylus/docs/source/guide/20-frontend.rst

 - Slots with name prefixed ``item.`` will be used to render fields by list views.
 - Other slots will be nested under the ``OxModelPanel`` components, allowing for extensibility.
   You may want to filter some properly, for example ``list.filters``.
-- The ``detail.edit`` view is provided for viewing/creating/updating a single item.
+- The ``edit`` view is provided for viewing/creating/updating a single item.
 In this view, you will provide the component used for edition (see next section).
+Note that when user only has view right, the nested form will be disabled.

 .. note::